 Can safely treat both infections.
-Should have their liver enzymes monitored regularly since HIV medications can cause liver inflammation or damage.
+People with both infections should have their liver enzymes monitored regularly since HIV medications can cause liver inflammation or damage.

 Shigella is a bacteria that can be spread through oral-anal contact.
 Shigella causes an infection called shigellosis, which can cause diarrhea, fever, and stomach cramps,

 Practicing good hygiene is a good way to prevent shigellosis.
-Washing hands and genitals thoroughly after using the bathroom, use a dental dam when rimming.
+Wash your hands and genitals thoroughly after using the bathroom.
+Using a dental dam when rimming can reduce risk.
 Showering and douching can also decrease the chance of infection before rimming.
 If you have condomless anal sex, the top (or insertive partner) should wash their penis before being sucked.